Post-2026

 The UDS Alternative

 The Upper Division States (UDS) Alternative proposes supply-driven operations for Lake Powell and Lake Mead.
-This means reservoir management would be based on actual hydrological conditions, not solely on downstream demand.
-Under this approach, water use would align with available supplies: more water could be used in times of healthy reservoirs and good snowpack, while less water would be used during depleted reservoir conditions and extended drought.
+This means reservoir management would be based on actual hydrologic conditions.
+Under this approach, water use would align with available supplies: more water could be used in times of healthy reservoirs and good snowpack, while less water would be used during depleted reservoir conditions and drought.

 The UDS Alternative aims to: